kubernetes/website/docs/getting-started-guides/gce.md

 ### Before you start

-If you want a simplified getting started experience and GUI for managing clusters, please consider trying [Google Container Engine](https://cloud.google.com/container-engine/) (GKE) for hosted cluster installation and management.
+If you want a simplified getting started experience and GUI for managing clusters, please consider trying [Google Kubernetes Engine](https://cloud.google.com/kubernetes-engine/docs/internal-load-balancing) for hosted cluster installation and management.

 For an easy way to experiment with the Kubernetes development environment, [click here](https://console.cloud.google.com/cloudshell/open?git_repo=https://github.com/kubernetes/kubernetes&page=editor&open_in_editor=README.md) to open a Google Cloud Shell with an auto-cloned copy of the Kubernetes source repo.